Training LLMs over Neurally Compressed Text: Analysis

 We observe two interesting trends.
 First, there is a clear ordering as to when the model starts to make meaningful (non-trivial) progress on a given position.
 The initial token (\#1) is learned first, followed fairly quickly by \#2 and then \#3.
 Later tokens are only ``unlocked'' after $10{,}000$ training steps, suggesting that the ability to model these tokens builds on a foundation of understanding the preceding tokens within the window.

 The second trend concerns the accuracy reached at each position.
 Here, we observe an increase in accuracy from \#1 < \#2 < \#3, followed by a decrease from \#3 < \#4 < \#5 and so on.\footnote{The final token \#8 also fits this trend when looking at the increase over non-trivial accuracy.
-The raw accuracy in this position is higher than previous tokens \#4--7, due to the skewed distribution introduced by window-final padding.} We interpret the increase across the first three positions as due to the benefit of extra leftward context.
-This is akin to the initial byte in a word being harder to predict than the following bytes.
+The raw accuracy is higher than previous tokens, \#4--7, due to the skewed distribution induced by window-final padding.} We interpret the increase across the first three positions as due to the benefit of extra leftward context.\footnote{While suggests that $24$ bit windows could be effective, but in \cref{app:eqi-24} we found it is not.} This is akin to the initial byte in a word being harder to predict than the following bytes.
 The decreasing performance at tokens \#4 and beyond suggests the model is unable to track AC decompression indefinitely.
 While the model clearly learns to decompress longer sequences as training progresses, reliably decoding past $32$ bits of AC output appears to be a challenge.

-\subsection{Learnable distributions are less uniform}
+\subsection{Learnable Distributions are Less Uniform}

 A well-known result in the compression literature is that there can be no recursive compression \cite{mahoneyDataCompressionExplained2013}.
 The compression algorithm removes information captured by its model, resulting in a uniform output that appears random to the original model.
 However, our setting is not recursive compression.
 Instead, a separate and larger model is trained on the compressed output, which should be able to capture new patterns in the bitstream.